LLNL/b-mpi3/README.md

 Notice that we are getting a reference to the global communicator using the `get_world_instance`, then, with the ampersand (`&`) operator, we obtain a `MPI_Comm` handle than can be used with the rest of the code untouched.

 Since `finalize` will need to be exectuted in any path, it is preferrable to use an RAII object to represent the enviroment.
-Just like in classic MPI, it is wrong to have more than one environment.
+Just like in classic MPI, it is wrong to create more than one environment.

-Both, accesing the global communicator for any place of the code and playing with the global communicator is in general considered problematic.
+Both, accesing the global communicator directky is in general considered problematic.
-For this reason it makes more sense ask directly for a duplicate of the global communicator.
+For this reason it makes more sense to ask for a duplicate of the global communicator.

 ```cpp
 int main(int argc, char **argv) {